 - Research your local code restrictions before making any shingle adjustments.
 A good contractor will help guide you, but it’s a good idea to educate yourself beforehand.
 For example, some communities do not allow wood shakes because they’re not fire-resistant.
 Areas like California and Miami-Dade, Florida, have unique requirements.

 - Keep in mind the architectural style of your home when considering your shingle style.

 - Choose a shingle profile and color that will complement your home’s exterior elements.

 - Always view an actual shingle sample in varying light conditions before making your final selection.

-- Obtain quotes from three professional roofing contractors before making a hiring decision.
-Be sure to factor personality, work history and experience into your decision – not just pricing.
+- Obtain quotes from three professional roofing contractors.
+Factor personality, work history and experience into your decision – not just pricing.